nucleom42/rubee/readme.md

   <img src="images/rubee.svg" alt="Rubee" height="50">
 </p>

-RuBee is a fast and lightweight Ruby application server designed for minimalism and high performance.
+RuBee is a fast and lightweight Ruby application server designed for minimalism and flexibility .

-The main philosophy of RuBee is to focus on Ruby language explicit implementation of the MVC web applications.
+The main philosophy of RuBee is to focus on Ruby language explicit implementation of the MVC web application.
 There are no hidden details, you can adjust it for your needs.

 Want to get a quick API server up and runing?
 You can do it for less than 7 min!
+My typing is bad, I probably could do it in 5 min.
 [![Demo Video](http://img.youtube.com/vi/Udz476rI0gs/0.jpg)](http://www.youtube.com/watch?v=Udz476rI0gs "RuBee API demo")

 All greaet features are yet to come!